Diffeomorphism type of symplectic fillings of unit cotangent bundles: Introduction

 By a result of Chekanov \cite{chek98}, the fundamental group of a Lagrangian submanifold in a subcritical Stein manifold contains an element of infinite order, see Proposition~\ref{prop:chekanov}.
 So it is quite natural to consider manifolds $L=Q\times S^1$ that split off a circle factor.
 There is an obvious Lagrangian embedding of $L$ into the subcritical manifold $T^*Q\times\C$ that allows filling by holomorphic curves.
 Using a filling by holomorphic annuli we show that the inclusion $L\rightarrow W$ is surjective on $\pi_1$, see Theorem \ref{thm:pi1surjective}.
 A filling by infinitely long holomorphic strips can be used to show that the lifted inclusion $\wtL\rightarrow\wtW$ of universal covers --- which exists when the inclusion $ST^*L\rightarrow W$ is $\pi_1$-injective --- is surjective on $H_*$, see Proposition \ref{prop:homsurj}.
 Arguments parallel to \cite{bgz} then lead us to the main result of the present paper.

-\begin{thm} (a) Suppose that $Q$ is a closed manifold of dimension at least three, satisfying one of the following assumptions: \begin{itemize} \item[(i)] $Q$ is a product manifold of the form $Q=N\times F$, where $F$ is a surface different from $S^2$ and $\R P^2$.
-If $F$ is not a $2$-torus or a Klein bottle, we assume that the Euler characteristic $\chi(N)$ vanishes; in other words, $T^*Q$ is assumed to have a nowhere vanishing section. \item[(ii)] $Q$ is aspherical and $\chi(Q)=0$. \end{itemize} Then any Stein filling of $ST^*(Q\times S^1)$ is homotopy equivalent to $DT^*(Q\times S^1)$.
+\begin{thm} (a) Suppose that $Q$ is a closed manifold of dimension at least three, with Euler characteristic $\chi(Q)=0$, satisfying one of the following assumptions: \begin{itemize} \item[(i)] $Q$ is a product manifold of the form $Q=N\times F$, where $F$ is a surface different from $S^2$ and $\R P^2$. \item[(ii)] $Q$ is aspherical. \end{itemize} Then any Stein filling of $ST^*(Q\times S^1)$ is homotopy equivalent to $DT^*(Q\times S^1)$.

 (b) If $Q$ is a product of unitary groups and spheres, including at least one $S^1$-factor, then any symplectically aspherical filling of $ST^*(Q\times S^1)$ is diffeomorphic to $DT^*(Q\times S^1)$. \end{thm}